Travel

 Feeling snacky?
 You'll want something high in protein to stay alert and curb your hunger.
 Enter biltong, South Africa's answer to jerky.
 The seasoned, dried meat is ready to sustain you on long drives, during hikes and other times when food must be eaten from a pouch.
 This one steers clear of sugar, nitrates and unhealthy fillers.
 Ayoba Biltong, $5 and up

 If your trip takes you off the beaten path, you'll want a reliable navigator beyond whoever's in your passenger seat.
-That's where this off-road GPS app comes in, with its 650,000 miles of trails, open roads and public lands.
-OnX Offroad, $30/year
+That's where this off-road GPS app comes in, with its 650,000 miles of trails, open roads and public lands, plus a 3D trip planning feature to chart your course.
+OnX Offroad, $35/year

-These ready-for-anything go-bags are available in multiple sizes and stocked with whatever your situation may require.
+These ready-for-anything go-bags are stocked with whatever your situation may require.
 Assuming your situation requires things like flashlights, batteries, first-aid kits, hand sanitizer and multi-tools.
-Judy, $195-395
+Judy, $195

 Elsewhere on the Daddy